JK vs JL: Which Wrangler Should You Buy in 2026?

 Budget is limited A well-sorted JK offers 90% of the capability at 60% of the price.

 You’re building a dedicated trail rig More affordable platform + cheaper parts = better build budget.
+See our lift kit guide for the best options for your build.

 You prefer simplicity Fewer electronics, easier maintenance, more DIY-friendly.